LANGLEY — Their dreams of a provincial championship had ended, yet wasn’t that a smile on Marissa Rodde’s face?

 Yet with seven at their disposal, they had beaten MEI four straight times prior to their provincial tournament clash.

-“I am incredibly proud,” said Finnie, whose seventh player, 6-foot-1 forward Jayden White, was unavailable for the game due.
+“I am incredibly proud,” said Finnie, whose seventh player, 6-foot-1 forward Jayden White, was unavailable for the game due to a prior committment.
 “We knew coming in that we were short of numbers.”

 Anoop Sidhu and Madi Makara were the first Lions to foul out, bringing their numbers to four.
 Then, with just under two minutes left in regulation, guard Julie Dueck took a technical and fouled out to leave Rodde, Thind and Hutton as the only remaining players.

 Dueck, just before fouling out, had hit a pair of free throws to tied the game 50-50, and thus the three-on-five battle began with a tie on the scoreboard.